This Notice outlines how virtual criminal case management appearances will be conducted.

-Counsel and accused persons who are out of custody will be able to attend for criminal case management appearances by audioconference (telephone) or videoconference using Zoom.
+Unless otherwise directed by a judicial official, counsel and accused persons who are out of custody may attend for criminal case management appearances by audioconference (telephone) or videoconference using Zoom.

 A Zoom account is not required to participate in Zoom hearings.
 You can download Zoom at https://zoom.us/ free of charge.
 User tutorials for Zoom are available at: https://support.zoom.us/hc/en-us/articles/206618765-Zoom-Video-Tutorials

 Counsel are strongly encouraged to attend case management court appearances by videoconference.